MotionSpell/substance-signals/README.md

 # Tests

 Signals is built using TDD.
 There are plenty of tests.
 If you contribute please commit your tests first.
+Unit tests should be self-validating, which means they shouldn't need the intervention of a human operator to validate the result (e.g, they shouldn't print anything on the console).
+They should also be isolated.
+At best, they should depend upon no third-party code (except of course when testing the code making the direct calls to a third-party component).

 # Documentation